 Admission Requirements & Tuition

-All applicants for all departments should have completed secondary school or an equivalent degree.
-However, the school is authorized to admit applicants who haven’t completed secondary school in cases where those students possess sufficient knowledge and/or experience considered as adequate preparation for beginning studies at the school.
+All applicants, for all departments, should have completed secondary school or an equivalent degree.
+However, the school is authorized to admit applicants who have not completed secondary school in cases where those students possess sufficient knowledge and/or experience considered as adequate preparation for beginning studies at the school.

-The admissions committees consist of the dean of the school, department heads and industry professionals in the relevant field of study.
-New students are admitted twice a year, in both the fall and spring terms.
+The admissions committee consists of the Dean of the school, department heads and industry professionals in the relevant field of study.
+New students are admitted twice a year, in both for the fall and spring terms.